 As you and your partner look into the future, there are a number of ways to lower the risk of transmission during future sexual contact between you and your partner:

 - Abstaining from sexual activity during an outbreak (when your partner has herpes lesions), including all oral-genital and genital-genital contact, is one way to prevent transmission.

 - Using barrier methods like male or female condoms, even when it doesn’t seem like she has symptoms, is advisable due to outbreaks that go unnoticed and viral shedding.
-If you are a Columbia student looking to obtain condoms and other safer sex supplies, you can find resources on the safer sex map (Morningside) or go to the Center for Student Wellness (CUMC).
 However, it’s good to note that condoms may not cover all contagious areas.

 - Using antiviral medications, including acyclovir, valacyclovir, and famciclovir, to manage a genital herpes infection.
 These types of medications can shorten the length and severity of an outbreak (this type of treatment is called episodic therapy).
 They can also be taken on a regular basis to reduce the number of outbreaks a person experiences (referred to as suppressive therapy).
 Viral shedding can be reduced by up to 94 percent in those who take suppressive therapy.
 This means you’d likely have a much lower risk of getting herpes from an asymptomatic partner who is taking this medication.